DownThePark/mysql-snap/README.md

 ## Configuration

 ### Root Password
-During installation, a randomly generated password is automatically created for the MySQL `root` user.
+During installation, a randomly generated password is created for the MySQL `root` user.
 To retrieve this password, issue the following command:

     sudo mysql-strict.rootpass